 All puppies leaving our kennel will have a certificate of vet inspection.
 Puppies can go home to their new owner at 8 weeks of age and not before this time period.
 A detailed listing will be provided of all health care and feeding that has been done for each pup.
 We encourage you to give us a call so that we can talk with you about the pup and your plans for the pup.
 If you decide to put a deposit down on a pup you can make payment by check, money order or credit card.
 Contact us.

 Cost, Reserving a Puppy, and Terms

-Our pups cost $1,500.00 to reserve a pup we require a $500.00 deposit with the balance due when the pup leaves the kennel.
+Our pups cost $1,650.00 (cost of the pup, health certificate, microchipped) to reserve a pup plus we require a $500.00 deposit with the balance due when the pup leaves the kennel.
 Wisconsin sales tax will be charged at time of pickup at the kennel.

 Deposits are not refundable but can be transferred to another upcoming litter.
 We can inform you about the possibility of color variations that may be produced with a litter but we won't take deposits based on color.
 Our pups are bred for performance, not color and it is the performance of the dog that counts in the end.
 After nine weeks the price of the pup will increase by $80 a week due to additional cost of food, worming and vacinations the pup may require before you are able to take ownership.

 Owners who pick up their puppy in Wisconsin are required to pay Wisconsin state sales tax.